crate/crate-python/README.rst

 =============

 Recent versions of this library are validated on Python 3 (>= 3.7).
-It might also work on earlier versions of Python.
+It may also work on earlier versions of Python.

 Installation